awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/proserv-product-details.md

 + **Highlights** – A set of one to three short points about your product, describing its key features or differentiators\.
 At least one highlight is required\.
 + **Product categories** – The types of service that you provide\.
 You must choose at least one, and up to three, categories\.
 There are many categories to choose from, but professional services products must include at least one of the following:
 **Assessment**
-Evaluation of the customer's current operating environment to find the the right solutions for their organization\.
+Evaluation of the customer's current operating environment to find the right solutions for their organization\.
 **Implementation**
 Help with configuration, setup, and deployment of third\-party software\.
 **Premium support**